Datavault-UK/automate-dv/README.md

 used by the dbt profiles, for example: `account: "{{ env_var('SNOWFLAKE_DB_ACCOUNT') }}"`

-By taking this approach instead of using SecretHub's config file injection, developers only need to provide their own `secrethub.env` file with paths to their own secrets, instead of needing to modify the dbt profiles directly.
+By taking this approach instead of using SecretHub's config file injection, developers only need to provide their own `secrethub_dev.env` file with paths to their own secrets, instead of needing to modify the dbt profiles directly.

+Simply copy and modify the `secrethub_tmpl.env` with your own secret paths, and rename it `secrethub_dev.env`.

 #### Running dbt